-An understanding of site control Wide News sometimes referred to as “point protection,” is important with respect to the dealer’s intended use for the property and becomes extremely important if a dealership proves not to be successful.
-[A “point” is a location where a manufacturer or distributor (hereinafter referred to jointly as “manufacturer” or “factory”) either has or wants a dealership.]
+Understanding site control Wide News sometimes referred to as “point protection,” is important concerning the Dealer’s intended use for the property and becomes extremely important if a dealership proves unsuccessful.
+[A “point” is a location where a manufacturer or distributor (from now on referred to jointly as “manufacturer” or “factory”) either has or wants a dealership.]

-While site control had been around for decades, the surge in real estate prices, in the 1970s and 1980s saw many metropolitan dealers selling their facilities for what seemed then to be astronomical sums.
-Properties that dealers purchased, or constructed for a few hundred thousand dollars in the 1940s, 50s and 60s were, by the late 1970s, selling for millions.
+While site control had been around for decades, the surge in real estate prices in the 1970s and 1980s saw many metropolitan dealers selling their facilities for what seemed then to be astronomical sums.
+Properties that dealers purchased or constructed for a few hundred thousand dollars in the 1940s, 50s, and 60s were selling for millions by the late 1970s.

 B. RIGHT OF FIRST REFUSAL OR OPTION TO PURCHASE